roglew/pappy-proxy/docs/source/overview.rst

 neither open source nor a command line tool, thus making a proxy like Pappy inevitable.
-The project is still in its early stages, so there are bugs and only the bare minimum features, but it should be able to do some cool stuff soon (I'm already using it for realtm work).
+The project is still in its early stages, so there are bugs and only the bare minimum features, but it should be able to do some cool stuff soon (I'm already using it for real work).

 Contributing
 ------------